terrier-org/terrier-core/doc/quickstart_experiments.md

 ### Interactive Terrier

 This allows you to to do interactive retrieval.
 This is a quick way to test Terrier.
-If you have installed Terrier on Windows, you can start Interactive Terrier by executing the `bin/terrier.bat interactive`.
-On a Unix system or Mac, you can run interactive Terrier by executing the `bin/terrier interactive` file.
+If you have installed Terrier on Windows, you can start Interactive Terrier by executing the `bin/terrier.bat interactive` command.
+On a Unix system or Mac, you can run interactive Terrier by executing the `bin/terrier interactive` command.
 You can configure the retrieval functionalities of Interactive Terrier using properties described in the [InteractiveQuerying](javadoc/org/terrier/applications/InteractiveQuerying.html) class.

 ### Desktop Terrier